-Thai Spice Blend(ContainsSesame)
+Thai Style Spice Blend(ContainsSesame)

-Yellow Curry Paste(ContainsMustard)
+Yellow Curry Paste

-Water for Rice
+Water for the Rice

 Water for the Sauce

 Heat a splash of oil in a large saucepan over medium-high heat.
 Stir-fry the pepper and sweetcorn until beginning to soften and colour, 4-5 mins.
 Stir in the yellow curry paste to coat and cook for a minute.
-Add the bok choy with the coconut milk and the water (see ingredients for amount).
-Bring to the boil then turn the heat to low.
+Add the bok choy along with the coconut milk and the water (see ingredients for amount).
+Bring to the boil then turn the heat to medium-low.